Confessions of a Code Addict

 In the previous article we saw the following closed form formula for computing the nth Fibonacci number using the golden ratio:

-Fibonacci number is neat but as it involves irrational numbers, implementing and using it is not very practical because we cannot represent irrational numbers exactly.
+This formula for computing the nth Fibonacci number is neat but as it involves irrational numbers, implementing and using it is not very practical because we cannot represent irrational numbers exactly.
 We would have to use floating point data types which have limited precision, and each arithmetic operation on them would lead to accumulation of small errors which may eventually lead to incorrect results.

 If you don’t remember what a ring is, don’t worry.
 Without getting too technical, a ring is an algebraic structure defined on a set, such that it is closed for addition and multiplication.
-This means when adding (or multiplying) two values from ℚ(φ)
+This means when adding (or multiplying) two values from ℚ(φ), the result also lies in ℚ(φ).
+This is called the property of closure.
+In addition to closure, rings also have few other properties, but we won’t go there.

 Now, we can transform the closed form expression for Fibonacci numbers in a form suitable for computation within this ring.

 Although, this may seem very abstract but it can be implemented in code very neatly.
-The following is a partial Python implementation of ℚ(φ)
+The following is a partial Python implementation of ℚ(φ).

 from fractions import Fraction